 Similar problems arise with techniques; learning the technique is usually easy compared with recognising when and how to apply it.
 The fact is that managing is not the sort of thing that can be reduced to the application of a limited set of principles and procedures.
 In some respects it's like the work of a skilled craftsman.
 The competence that, say, a cabinet-maker brings to his or her work is not, primarily, a set of techniques and principles.
 Rather it is an informal craft knowledge, a body of 'know-how' that enables him or her to recognise the easy or elegant way round a snag, to know when something isn't going to work, to anticipate problems, to work with an economy of effort, as the work progresses.
 A book on cabinet making may give some useful tips and rules of thumb.
 But reading it won't make you a cabinet-maker.
 Learning in our terms is not only learning what to do, but trying it out and reviewing how well you actually performed so that you can adjust what you do next time.

-One aspect of learning that is touched upon in Reading 3 is that of learning new 'ways of thinking' about a subject area or issue.
+One aspect of learning touched upon is that of learning new 'ways of thinking' about a subject area or issue.
 Situations can be viewed in many different ways, and some of those ways will be much more fruitful than others.
 But for various reasons, including our previous training and experience and our own anxiety about the situation, it is very easy to get 'locked in' to a particular way of thinking about a problem.
 On such occasions, or as a preventive measure when entering unfamiliar territory, it is important to know how to set about, quite deliberately, thinking around the problem, exploring different 'angles', trying out different boundaries.
 An important part of this is the ability to explore and take seriously the points of view of the other people involved, trying out their perspectives and incorporating their insights.
 All these features characterise 'systems thinking', although they are not exclusive to it.
 And it is systems thinking that is a major part of this course.
 However, thinking differently is no help if you do not use that to act differently as well, so we expect you to practice what you learn in your own organisation as well as in your assignments.